GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CompositionalMultiphaseFluid.rst

 ----------------------------------------
 Once it is confirmed that the fluid with composition :math:`z` is stable as a single phase at the current pressure and temperature, it must be labeled as either 'liquid' or 'vapor'.
-This is necessary only to apply the correct relative permeability table for calculating the phase's flow properties.
+This is necessary only to apply the correct relative permeability function for calculating the phase's flow properties.
 The properties of the fluid (density, viscosity, enthalpy) are unchaged by the assignment of the label.

 Determining the mixture's true critical point is the most rigorous method for labeling.
 It is however expensive and may not always be necessary.
 As such, a simple correlation for pseudo-critical temperature is used and this is expected to be sufficiently accurate for correct phase labeling, except under some specific conditions.

-The Li-correlation is a weighted average of the component critical temperatures is used to determine the label applied to the mixture.
+The Li-correlation is a weighted average of the component critical temperatures and is used to determine the label applied to the mixture.
 The Li pseudo-critical temperature is calcaulated as

 .. math::